DotaStrat/steam-sign-in/README.md

 SteamSignIn.setConfiguration({
     // Youre steam api key
     apiKey: String,
+    // method to call when the user sign in is authorized
+    onAuthorize: function (user) {
+        // steam api user object
+        console.log(user)
+    },
     // url to return to, which is appended at the end of the Meteor.absoluteUr
     returnTo: String || "authorize"
 })